tmohammad78/testProject/README.md

 # Getting Started

 ## Description
-This is sample app By React,
+This is simple React App for interview,
 In this app I used storybook and jest and react-router and context for state mangment

 ## Available Scripts